HEMA07051998/Specskart/README.md

 # Specskart
-E-Commerce Website for buying glasses online
+E-Commerce Website for buying glasses and lenses online

+Instructions -
+-Create a database with all the required tables.
+-Run the application on Xampp localhost